Skip to main content

 • point: The world coordinates of the collision point.

-• drawNode: Used to display a marker at the collision point for visual observation.
+• Use drawNode to display a marker at the collision location, making it easier to visualize.

-• Sensor functionality: When an object enters the sensor area, its speed is halved, simulating a slow-down zone.
+• Sensor Functionality: When an object enters the sensor area, its speed is halved, simulating a slowing effect.

-• One-way platform: Objects can only fall through the platform from above, preventing passage from below.
+• One-Way Platform: Objects can only fall through the platform from above and cannot pass through from below, achieving a one-way collision.

-• Collision events: When the circular body collides with another object, a marker appears at the collision point.
+• Collision Events: When the circular body collides with other objects, a marker is displayed at the collision point.

 By mastering sensors and collision events, you can:

-• Design complex trigger mechanisms: Such as traps, switches, and teleporters.
+• Design complex trigger mechanisms: such as traps, switches, portals, etc.

-• Optimize game physics effects: Achieve more realistic physical interactions, such as elastic collisions and speed control.
+• Optimize game physics effects: achieving more realistic interactions like elastic collisions and speed control.

-• Enhance gameplay: Create unique level designs and challenges.
+• Enhance gameplay: creating unique level designs and challenges.

-We hope this tutorial helps you deepen your understanding of Dora SSR's physics system and inspires you to explore more advanced game functionalities!
+We hope this tutorial helps you gain a deeper understanding of Dora SSR's physics system and encourages you to explore more advanced game features!

-In actual development, utilizing the advanced features of the physics engine can make your game more creative and fun.
+In practical development, effectively utilizing the advanced features of the physics engine can make your game more creative and engaging.
 Experiment with different parameters and functions to discover more possibilities!